Pylons/pyramid/docs/narr/firstapp.rst

    When :term:`traversal` is used, :mod:`repoze.bfg` chooses the most specific view callable based *only* on view :term:`predicate` applicability.
-This is unlike :term:`URL dispatch`, another dispatch mode of :mod:`repoze.bfg` (and other frameworks, like :term:`Pylons` and :term:`Django`) which first uses an ordered routing lookup to resolve the request to a view callable by running it through a relatively-ordered series of URL path matches.
+This is unlike :term:`URL dispatch`, another dispatch mode of :mod:`repoze.bfg` (and similar schemes used by other frameworks, like :term:`Pylons` and :term:`Django`) which first uses an ordered routing lookup to resolve the request to a view callable by running it through a relatively-ordered series of URL path matches.
 We're not really concerned about the finer details of :term:`URL dispatch` right now.
-It's just useful to use for demonstrative
-   purposes: the ordering of calls to :meth:`repoze.bfg.configuration.Configurator.add_view`` is never very important.
+It's just useful to use for comparative purposes: the ordering of calls to :meth:`repoze.bfg.configuration.Configurator.add_view` is never very important.
 We can register ``goodbye_world`` first and ``hello_world`` second; :mod:`repoze.bfg` will still give us the most specific callable when a request is dispatched to it.